DLFMetadataAssessment/WebsiteDocumentation/entries/maintenance.md

 TBD.

-<h3>Deleting Branches</h3>
+<h3>Deleting Branches (Forks)</h3>

-During the annual review process, DLF MAWG website subgroup members will need to delete branches, particularly merged and [stale branches](https://docs.github.com/en/github/administering-a-repository/managing-branches-in-your-repository/viewing-branches-in-your-repository).
+During the annual review process, DLF MAWG website subgroup members will need to delete branches, particularly merged and [stale branches](https://docs.github.com/en/github/administering-a-repository/managing-branches-in-your-repository/viewing-branches-in-your-repository) in your fork.

-To delete branches:
+Delete branches on your fork by:

 1. Opening a browser and navigating to the appropriate repository.

-2. Selecting ```branches```.
+2. Clicking ```branches```.

-3. Selecting ```Stale```.
+3. Clicking ```Stale```.

 4. Clicking the trashcan icon next to any branch listed as ```merged```.

 5. Repeat as necessary.

 	- *Note*: If a branch is more than one year old, but has not been merged, consult with a maintenance team member to determine if the branch needs to be deleted.

+During this time, maintainers should also delete any stale and outdated local branches and encourage site contributors to do the same.
+Delete local branches by:

+1. Opening a command line interface tool and navigating to the folder containing your local copy.

+2. Typing ```git branch``` to bring up a list of local branches.

+3. Typing ```git branch -d BRANCHNAME``` to delete that specific branch.

+4. Repeating as necessary for each branch.

+<h3>Reverting Pull Requests</h3>

+In the event that a pull request is erroneously merged into the default branch, you can revert that pull request by:

+1. Navigating to appropriate original repository in GitHub.

+2. Clicking ```Pull Requests```.

+3. Clicking  ```Closed```.

+4. Clicking the appropriate closed pull request.

+5. Clicking ```revert``` and approving the new pull request.

 <h3>Updating Ruby Gems</h3>

 Periodically, your Ruby Gems will need to be updated.
 To do this:

-1. Open a command line terminal/prompt of your choosing.
+1. Open a command line interface tool of your choosing.

 2. Navigate to where your GemFile is located (e.g. the folder containing your local repository).